frenetic-lang/tutorials/09-NCMonitoring.md

 Sequential and parallel composition make it easier to write SDN controller programs, but it all gets compiled to OpenFlow rules in the end.
-To get a feel for how the compiler works, let's take another look at a NetCore version of the efficient firewall from the [OxFirewall](03-OxFirewall) chapter, altering it slightly to block SSH rather than ICMP traffic:
+To get a feel for how the compiler works, let's take another look at a Frenetic version of the efficient firewall from the [OxFirewall](03-OxFirewall) chapter, altering it slightly to block SSH rather than ICMP traffic: